rayan05/GitHubAPIRateLimitChecker/README.md

 ## prerequisite
 Need to have docker desktop installed in your computer.

+bla bla